 Estimating, the result of a quick mental calculation, is very useful when an exact answer is not needed.
 Therefore, it is important that students develop the skills necessary to estimate and realize that estimating is an informal action that should be performed before making the calculation of the change to be given.
 The purpose of estimating is not to be as close to the actual sum as possible, but to determine a likely answer.

 In the case of dollar transactions, the student should first round the cost of the transaction and then estimate the change to be given.
-By the end of the primary division, students learn to round to the nearest 10 and 100.
+By the end of the Primary Division, students learn to round to the nearest 10 and 100.
 Later, students calculate the exact change to be given using addition or subtraction strategies.

 For transactions involving cents, students also use rounding to calculate the change to be given back from a money transaction, since the cost of the transaction must be rounded to the nearest multiple of five cents.